palantir/tslint/README.md

 By default, configuration is loaded from `tslint.json`, if it exists in the current path, or the user's home directory, in that order.

 tslint accepts the following commandline options:

-    -f, --file:
-        The location of the TypeScript file that you wish to lint.
-This option is required.
-Multiple files are processed consecutively.

     -c, --config:
         The location of the configuration file that tslint will use to